 3D Files and Connectivity: Mechanism's Technical Bet 🛠️

 Mechanism doesn't just sell parts; it publishes the 3D files so anyone can print their own adapters.
-Basegrip adds an ergonomic support that attaches to the base of the controller, while the docks in development promise magnetic charging and USB-C connectivity.
+Basegrip adds an ergonomic support that attaches to the base of the controller, while the docks under development promise magnetic charging and USB-C connectivity.
 The idea is to create an open ecosystem where hardware and home printing converge, allowing precise adjustments without relying on external manufacturers.

 The Controller That Refuses to Die (And Now Prints Its Own Prosthetics) 🎮